The Client (novel): Plot

-Boyd Boyette, a U.S. senator from Louisiana, goes missing after vocalizing opposition to a Mafia-backed toxic landfill project.
-His disappearance leads the authorities to suspect foul play, but no body is found.
-Desperate for a breakthrough, Roy Foltrigg, a federal U.S. attorney, focuses on Barry "The Blade" Muldanno, a notorious thug and nephew of Johnny Sulari, the acting boss of the New Orleans Mafia.
-The FBI monitors Muldanno, hoping he will lead them to Boyette's body.
+Boyd Boyette, a United States senator from Louisiana, goes missing.
+Because of his vocal opposition to a proposed major toxic landfill project by a company known to be Mafia-backed, murder is suspected.
+But no body can be found and Roy Foltrigg, United States Attorney in New Orleans, is desperate for a suspect.
+Barry "The Blade" Muldanno, a well-known thug and nephew of Johnny Sulari, acting boss of the New Orleans crime family is suspected.
+The FBI monitors Muldanno, hoping he'll lead them to the body.